aben-cha/Inception/docker.md

         * A docker registries stores Docker images
         * Docker Hub ia s public registry that anyone can use and Docker looks for images on Docker Hub by default, you can even run your own private registry
-        * Whe you use the docker pull or docker run commands, docker pulls the required images from your configured registry
+        * When you use the docker pull or docker run commands, docker pulls the required images from your configured registry
     5- Docker Images:
         * Read only templates that define what's inside a container, including